Loading your recommendations…

-7 Yummy Restaurants in Edmonds
+7 Yummy Restaurants In Edmonds

 There’s nothing better than warming up with a delicious meal on a cold Northwest day.
 This fall, take a trip to the coastal town of Edmonds, where chefs are serving up some of the PNW’s best eats.
 We’ve compiled a list of Edmonds’ best restaurants, from authentic Japanese sushi to hearty Italian and Filipino fusion.